 Step 4: Configure Red Canary

-Head over to your Red Canary portal and navigate to Administration > Single Sign-On.
+Head over to your Red Canary portal and navigate to Profile > Single Sign-On.

 - Paste the Base64 encoded signing certificate information you downloaded from AAD into the Identity Provider x509 Cert field.